Ad Testing

 Creating Stimulus

-Now you can choose what you want your test audience to see.
+Choose what you want your test audience to see.
 Share the full creative for complete reactions, part of it to look for niche opportunities to improve, or unbranded ads to understand perceptions without brand bias.
-You can show your creative in the same format it will be viewed, whether that’s static, audio or video-based.
+You can show your creative in the same format it will be viewed, whether that's static, audio or video-based.

 03